Table of Contents

 Thanks to Kaisa Orgusaar for reviewing the first draft of the article.

 Author of this article is Inna Lipova.
 Editor Jaan-Juhan Oidermaa.
-Article written for the contest “Science in 3 minutes” organised by Estonian Academy of Sciences.
+Article written for the contest “Science in 3 minutes” organised by Estonian Academy of Sciences and The Estonian Young Academy of Sciences (EYAS).
+Main sponsor of the competition is Inclusive Financial Technology Foundation.

 References